mohsaqr/Saqrmisc/README.md

 **Saqrmisc** is a comprehensive R package that provides a collection of powerful functions for data processing, statistical analysis, and visualization.
 The package is designed to simplify complex statistical tasks while providing robust error handling and comprehensive documentation.

+Designed for exploratory data analysis and not necessarily tested and therefore, not recommended for any serious work without scrutiny.

 ### 🎯 Key Features

 - **Model-Based Clustering Analysis**: Complete MoEClust analysis with multiple covariance models